-The Commercial Agency Law requires all commercial agencies to be registered with the MOE.
+The Commercial Agency Law together with Ministerial Resolution No. 214 of 2023 require all commercial agencies to be registered onto the MOE electronic service platform.

 A registered commercial agent must be exclusive for the applicable territory and product line(s) covered by the agency agreement.
 Consistent with this rule, a principal could appoint a separate agent for each emirate or combination of emirates, or for different product lines, or for both different emirates and product lines.